Email Channel

 |---|---|---|

-| ACTIVE | The connection is healthy.
+| Active | The connection is healthy.
 Emails are being received and synced in real time. | None.
 The connection is working as expected. |

-| DISCONNECTED | The connection has been manually disconnected, or the provider has revoked access. | Reconnect the account by re-authorizing through the OAuth flow. |
+| Disconnected | The connection has been manually disconnected, or the provider has revoked access. | Reconnect the account by re-authorizing through the OAuth flow. |

-| TOKEN_EXPIRED | The OAuth access token has expired and automatic renewal failed.
+| Token Expired | The OAuth access token has expired and automatic renewal failed.
 This can happen if the refresh token was revoked, the user's password changed, or organizational policies blocked re-authorization. | Reconnect the account.
 Navigate to the connection settings and click Reconnect to re-authorize. |

-| RATE_LIMITED | The email provider is temporarily throttling API requests from this connection.
+| Rate Limited | The email provider is temporarily throttling API requests from this connection.
 This is typically transient. | RapiDesq automatically backs off and retries.
 If the status persists for more than an hour, check provider-side quotas or contact support. |

 Automatic token renewal